Nevada Drinking Water Standards - Does Nevada have good drinking water?

 Pretreatment

-E.P.A. enforces requirements to ensure that industries pre-treat pollutants in their wastes in order to protect local sanitary sewers and wastewater treatment plants.
+E.P.A. enforces requirements to ensure that industries pre-treat pollutants in their wastes to protect local sanitary sewers and wastewater treatment plants.
 Industrial discharges of metals, oil and grease, and other pollutants can interfere with the operation of local sanitary sewers and wastewater treatment plants, leading to the discharge of untreated or inadequately treated pollutants into local waterways.
 Learn more about pretreatment.

 Stormwater Pollution